facebookresearch/go-fresh/README.md

-# Learning Goal-Conditioned Policies Offline with Self-Supervised Reward Shaping
+# Go-Fresh: Learning Goal-Conditioned Policies Offline with Self-Supervised Reward Shaping

 This is the original implementation of the paper